FabianIDE/sports-wheelchair-project/README.md

 To archieve the project goal, data will be collected using the following sensors.

 __*INPUT*__
-* Speedometer (Hall sensor)
-The speedometer collects data by counting the amount of revelations of the wheels during a certain time.
-The speedometer conists of two Hall sensors connected to the frame of the wheelchair and a magnet connected to one of the spokes of the wheel.
-The Arduino is able to count the time of each wheel revelation and the direction the revelation is in.

 * Orientation sensor
 The orientation sensor consists of a gyroscope, accelerometers and magnetometers.
 The standard module from Adafruit will provide the relative position the sensor is in, with which the direction of travel, can be determined.
 Combined with the speedometer, the position relative to the starting position can be determined.

-* Pressure sensors
-With a pressure sensor the weight of the player can be determined, which, in combination with the sensors above, can be used for calculations in energy usage.

 * Heartrate sensor
 An expansion on the wheelchair project is a heartrate monitor wearable.
 This can be placed on the arm of the athlete in order to more reliably predict the energy usage.